Performance per price, higher is better.

 Cinebench Release 11.5 Multi Core is a variant of Cinebench R11.5 which uses all the processor threads.
 A maximum of 64 threads is supported in this version.

-Overall Core 2 Extreme QX6700 performance compared to nearest competitors among desktop CPUs.
+Core 2 Extreme QX6700's performance relative to its closest rivals among desktop CPUs.

 AMD equivalent

-We believe that the nearest equivalent to Core 2 Extreme QX6700 from AMD is Athlon X4 730, which is nearly equal in speed and lower by 1 position in our rating.
+According to our data, the closest AMD alternative to Core 2 Extreme QX6700 is Athlon II X4 631, which is nearly equal in speed and higher by 1 position in our ranking.

 Here are some closest AMD rivals to Core 2 Extreme QX6700: